Buffon sets Serie A record with 648th appearance - WHIZ News

+Juventus beat Torino 4-1 to extend its advantage at the top of the table to seven points over second-place Lazio which hosts AC Milan later.

+The Juventus players had “648UFFON” on the sleeve of their shirts to mark the occasion.

-It was Buffon’s 915th club match as a professional, extending his record for an Italian player.
+It was also Buffon’s 915th club match as a professional, extending his record for an Italian player.

 He was expected to retire at the end of the 2017-18 season but instead made a surprise move to Paris Saint-Germain, where he won the French league to add to his multiple titles.
 He caused even more of a stir when he rejoined Juventus the following year.

+“The real motivation for which I continue to play is the fact that I feel well and that I can still play at a good level, giving excellent responses,” Buffon said.
+“And if you have enthusiasm, it is right to continue.

+“Anyway, ever since I turned 40, I think of the future month after month.
+At the moment, nothing makes me happier than playing certain games. ”

-He could add to his impressive medal collection with a 10th Serie A title with Juventus, which has a four-point advantage at the top of the table.
+Buffon could add to his impressive medal collection with a 10th Serie A title with Juventus.

 Two other titles were stripped from the club due to the Calciopoli scandal.
 Also as punishment, Juventus was relegated to Serie B but Buffon stayed and helped it win the second division and bounce straight back up.